-Using the analogue SR05-A1 is easy: the pyranometer can be connected directly to commonly used data logging systems.
-The irradiance in W/m^2 is calculated by dividing the SR05-A1 output, a small voltage, by the sensitivity.
-This sensitivity is provided with SR05-A1 on its calibration certificate.
+Using SR15-A1 is easy.
+It can be connected directly to commonly used data logging systems.
+The irradiance, E, in W/m^2 is calculated by dividing the SR15-A1 output, a small voltage U, by the sensitivity S. The sensitivity is provided with SR15-A1 on its calibration certificate.

-The central equation governing SR05-A1 is: E = U/S (Formula 0.1)
+The central equation governing SR15-A1 is: E = U/S

+(Formula 0.1)